brehaut/inc-clojure-brush/readme.md

 The code is pretty hairy in a lot of places.

+## Todo

+ * Meta, Quotes, Quasiquotes, Splice, Skip all need to attach correctly to the following form.
+ * Tokenizer for Constructor literals.
+ * All the destructuring rules need to be supported for scopes.
+ * Function annotators (for arguments).
+ * Expose registering custom form annotation rules.
+ * Support configuration for coloring locals.
+ * Exponents in number literals, hex literals

 ## Improvements over sh-clojure

  * `(comment …)` forms are correctly highlighted.